 A: You may be able to choose a double room with one friend, or a triple room with two friends—as long as you are in the same learning community or traditional (unprogrammed) housing and each mutually preference each other on your housing and meal plan contract before the deadline.
-Mutual roommates will be emailed all the details about how to choose a room together, if space permits.
-Read more about choosing a roommate.
+Mutual roommates will be emailed all the details about how to choose a room together, if space permits—details at returner room selection.

 Q: Can I sign up for a suite with my friends?